Integration from Apple Wallet using Wallet Extensions

 - Embed in Application: Ensure your app is selected

-Once the Extensions are created, please record your app, and Extensions bundle identifiers, and share them with our support team so we can add them to the allow-list for provisioning.
+Once the Extensions are created, record your app, and Extensions bundle identifiers, and share them with our support team so we can add them to the allow-list for provisioning.
 For example:

 Bundle Identifier |